 BMSC 8218.
 Career Options in the Biomedical Sciences.
 1 Credit.

-Daylong seminar in which professionals with PhD degrees in the biomedical sciences discuss their positions and provide PhD students with networking opportunities and advice about pursing various career paths, and provide networking opportunities for PhD students.
-Potential careers discussed include research in varying settings, policy and program planning, grants administration, and biotechnology issues within intellectual property law.
+Professionals with PhD degrees in the biomedical sciences discuss their positions and provide PhD students with networking opportunities and advice about pursing various career paths.
+Career areas covered may include research in varying settings, policy and program planning, grants administration, and biotechnology issues within intellectual property law.